balenair/balenair/README.md

 | 50 - 74 | Moderate air quality | orange |
 | 75 - 99 | Hazardous air qulaity | red |

+We've included STL files so you can print and assemble your own custom case!

+## Parts list